TriValleyCoderDojo/beginner-web/session1/README.md

 ## Prerequisites and Tools

-To get started the only prerequites you will need is
+To get started the only prerequites you will need are

 * A willingness to learn
 * A computer